section-engineering-education/engineering-education/content/articles/get-geolocation-by-ip-address-and-country/index.md

 - Restrictions on access and delivery based on topography.
 - Avoiding dishonesty.
 - Keeping tabs on the flow of information throughout the firm.
-  With what you have studied you can now get geolocation by ip address and country like a pro!
+  With what you have learned you can now get geolocation by ip address and country like a pro!
   For practice sake be sure to check the source code [here](https://github.com/Frankline012/get-geolocation-by-ip-address-and-country)

 ### Further reading